How to Calculate Margin vs. Markup

 How to Use Markup and Margin In Your Business

-In January 2024, the NYU Stern School of Business compiled a margin analysis of over 6,000 businesses across nearly one hundred sectors.
-We’ve pulled a handful below.
+For instance — in January 2024, the NYU Stern School of Business put together a margin analysis of over 6,000 businesses across nearly one hundred sectors.
+We’ve pulled a handful below, but encourage you to look into the source material if your business is missing here.

 image 3

-Start by comparing your company to industry averages.
-If they differ, ask yourself why.
+So, start by comparing your company to industry peers.
+If they’re different, ask yourself why.

 Are your costs too high?

-What strategies can you implement to improve margins?
+And what strategies can you implement to improve?

 These are the sorts of questions indinero virtual cfo, Brian Johnson, pursues every day.
 Here’s a firsthand experience he had with a client: